5 Reasons for Military Spouses to Volunteer!

 This is a statement I often hear from military leadership when attending military spouse conferences and even from my own active duty husband, and I’ve passed on that sentiment myself to others.

-None of us wants to feel pressured into volunteering and, thankfully, gone are the days of being “voluntold,” when a military wife not stepping up to volunteer would reflect poorly on her husband’s career.
-For starters, we’re military spouses now, with a broader range of military families than ever before!
-And that’s a good thing.
+None of us wants to feel pressured into volunteering and, thankfully, gone are the days of being “voluntold,” when a military spouse not stepping up to volunteer would reflect poorly on the military member's career.

 But did you know that the percentage of civilians who volunteer is about 27% compared to 70% of military spouses?
 That’s an incredible number!
 So, I may be preaching to the choir here.
 But if you’re on the fence about volunteering or unsure whether or not you’re making an impact, here are my